Sunshine 60 Observatory Tenbo Park

 • Tokyo Tower

-• Ikebukuro doesn’t have many large buildings in the area, so the views are unimpeded.
+• Ikebukuro doesn’t have many large buildings, so the views are unimpeded.

 • The view of Mount Fuji is weather-dependent.